KIS International School: History

 KIS was opened in 1998 as Kesinee International School Bangkok, offering Kindergarten and Primary education, with the IB Primary Years Programme.

 In 2003, the school rebranded from Kesinee International school to KIS International School Bangkok, and embarked on its secondary school expansion plan, introducing the IB Middle Years Programme, along with a new secondary school facility built to suit the requirements of both the MYP and the IB Diploma programme.

-KIS has now grown into a highly ranked IB school whose intentional medium size community offers each student more individual attention and a better learning experience.
-The co-educational school provides day school facilities to students aged 3 to 19.
+The co-educational school provides day school facilities to students aged 3 to 18.

-The school is a respected member of EARCOS and is accredited by CIS and ONESQA.
-The school is affiliated to the International Baccalaureate board for over 21 years now and offers the International Baccalaureate (IB) Primary Years Programme, IB Middle Years Programme, IB Diploma Programme curriculum.
-KIS has been authorized to offer the IB Career-Related Programme in May 2022, making it the only school in the Bangkok area to offer all four IB programmes.
-KIS also prepares its students for both the IB and SAT examinations and has long been a test administrator of the SAT.
+The school is a member of EARCOS and is accredited by CIS and ONESQA.
+The school is affiliated to the International Baccalaureate board and offers the International Baccalaureate (IB) Primary Years Programme, IB Middle Years Programme, IB Diploma Programme curriculum and IB Career-related Programme.

-The sprawling campus located on more than 25 thousand square meters of green land offers a range of facilities such as sporting facilities, the music suites and dance studios, auditorium, air-conditioned indoor gymnasium, a 25-meter pool, lounge area, audibox mini auditorium, multipurpose hall, carpentry room, home sciences room and a modern arts and designs centre.

-KIS has over 750 students ranging from 3 – 19 years of age with a student/teacher ratio of 8:1.
+KIS has over 800 students ranging from 3 – 19 years of age with a student/teacher ratio of 8:1.